konimbo/API-Documentation/v1/integration.md

 4. [Trigger](#user-content-Trigger)

 ### Background
-The integration system will allow us to wright simple integrations with third party system without needing a server-side developer (hopefully)
+The integration system will allow us to write simple integrations with third party systems - without needing a server-side developer.

 The integration itself is written in the Admin-control-panel as described below.
-For example - an integration that will load items from a third party system into Konimbo. that sort of integration can be written in the integration system.
+For example: - an integration that will load items from a third party system into Konimbo. that sort of integration can be written in the integration system.

 ### Getting Started
 In order to start developing an intergration, we need to enable some settings in the store: